\\\Riverside GME Programs

 grow, but to do so in a very supportive environment with help easily available

 when they need it.
-Our entire class of PGY1s will start in the ED for
+Our entire class of PGY1s start in the ED for July

-July where they can begin to build basic knowledge and confidence.
-They
+where they can begin to build basic knowledge and confidence.
+They then

-will then move on to the off-service rotations interspersed with ED months.
+move on to the off-service rotations interspersed with ED months.
+Residents

-Residents will have superb instruction in hospitalist medicine, obstetrics
+have superb instruction in hospitalist medicine, obstetrics and gynecology,

 surgery, and anesthesia.
-They will return to the ED as a class in June
+They will return to the ED for the first week

-for advanced training prior to completing their first year of residency.
+of June for advanced training prior to completing their first year of

 Will the program assist in finding EM faculty jobs in California or elsewhere